Capture test reports

 ibistesttool.directory.
 When you set this property, the directory of Larva is not modified; you get separate directories for Ladybug and Larva by setting this property.

-By default, the directory of stored Ladybug test reports is shared with Larva tests, which are explained in section Automated Tests with Larva.
+By default, the directory of stored Ladybug test reports is shared with Larva tests.
 You need to distinguish Larva files from Ladybug files, because you have to keep your Ladybug files together.
 You can recognize your Ladybug test report files as follows:

 metadata.xmlis part of your Ladybug test reports.